 dia + gen. "by" - through, by means of.
 Identifying the instrument / means of his being "set apart" and "called", namely, God's gracious kindness which is applied apart from any worthiness on the part of the recipient.

-autou gen. pro. "his [grace]" - The genitive may be adjectival, possessive, or ablative, source / origin, "the grace that flows from him."
+autou gen. pro. "his [grace]" - [the grace] of him.
+The genitive may be adjectival, possessive, or ablative, source / origin, "the grace that flows from him."

 apokaluyai (apokaluptw) aor. inf. "to reveal" - What is the antecedent of this infinitive?
 If it is the verb "was pleased" then the infinitive is complementary, completing the sense of "pleased", so NIV.
 If "set apart / called", then it is final, identifying the purpose of the call, "called in order to reveal ..."
 The first option seems best; God's generous kindness expressed itself in the revelation of Jesus to Paul.

-en + dat. "in [me]" - in, to, with, by.
-It would be reasonable to argue that Paul is speaking of a revelation that involved a personal indwelling of Christ "in" him, in which case the preposition is expressing space/sphere, incorporative union, but that the revelation was "to" Paul seems better, ie., en stands in for a dative of indirect object / interest.
+en + dat. "in [me]" - in, to, with, by [me].
+It would be reasonable to argue that Paul is speaking of a revelation that involved a personal indwelling of Christ "in" him, in which case the preposition is local, space, incorporative union, but that the revelation was "to" Paul seems better, ie., en stands in for a dative of indirect object / interest.
 "He chose to reveal his Son to me", Moffatt.

 iJna + subj. "so that [I might preach]" - in order that.
 This construction introduces a purpose clause.
 The purpose of the revelation was that Paul might preach the gospel to the Gentiles.

-en + dat. "among [the Gentiles]" - Usually taken as local, expressing sphere, with a distributive sense, "among", but again possibly serving as a dative of indirect object, "to the Gentiles."
+en + dat. "among [the Gentiles]" - [i might preach him] among [the gentiles].
+Usually taken as local, expressing sphere, with a distributive sense, "among", but again possibly serving as a dative of indirect object, "to the Gentiles."

 ou prosaneqemhn (prosanatiqhmi) aor.
-"I did not consult" - I did not confer with, consult to gain information.
+"I did not consult" - [immediately] i did not confer.
+I did not confer with, consult to gain information.
 "I did not confer with any person as to the substance of the gospel message."

 oude anhlqon (anercomai) aor. "nor did I go up [to Jerusalem]" - Neither height nor direction, but up to the big city.